rach/pome/README.md

 #Pome
 Pome stands for **Po**stgres **Me**trics.
 Pome is a PostgreSQL Metrics Dashboard to keep track of the health of your database.
-This project is at a very early stage and there are a lot of missing features but I'm hoping to be able to make the project progress quickly.
+This project is at a very early stage and there are a lot of missing features, but I'm hoping to be able to make the project progress quickly.
 You can read more about the motivation behind Pome [here](http://rachbelaid.com/introducing-pome)